jsntv200/redant-home/_posts/2010-11-18-the-story-behind-our-wallboard-whos-working-on-what-and-can-i-deploy-yet.md

 keywords: our wallboard
 image_small: "/assets/uploads/2010/redant-wallboard-preview-small.jpg"
 image: "/assets/uploads/2010/redant-wallboard-preview.jpg"
-excerpt-short: Whiteboards are out, wallboards are in.
+excerpt_short: Whiteboards are out, wallboards are in.
 Also, vote for us!
-excerpt-long: Wallboards are cool, and every dev house should have one.
+excerpt_long: Wallboards are cool, and every dev house should have one.
 Firstly because it provides some great information that everyone can see, and secondly because they're cool (did I mention that already?) and the developers get to have some fun in all that free time they have with the wallboard making everything much more efficient.